Star Clippers in Thailand.

 Money Matters: The Thai Baht is the official currency, but there is virtually no opportunity to shop.

-And here’s the Star Clipper’s site.
+And here’s Star Clipper’s website.

 Don’t miss a post, subscribe to QuirkyCruise.com for monthly updates!